bra1nDump/ai-task-vscode/docs/backlog.md

 ## Targeting

 - For example if I only want to modify the given function, specify @function, if I only want to modify the following block, specify @block
+- Show a similar preview as copilot does
 - This would be useful for inline generations

 ## Language server draft for @bread context, and target ranges @function, @block